Christmas is supposed to be the most joyous time of the year.

 Some of our most enduring memories are of simple read-aloud times, all gathered together and snuggled into jammies as the pages of a really good book are turned, no preparation needed.

-Dinner can be a bit late!
+Dinner can be late!

 We tried purposefully to lower our material expectations.